mrled/lability-tutorial/03-Debugging/index.markdown

 If that worked, you are now connected to the VM and can explore its filesystem, including the Bootstrap log referenced above.

+### Command-line access to event logs

+You can use the `wevtutil.exe` command to query the Event Log from the command line.
+This is usable over a PSRemoting session.
+Here are some examples:

+1. Show help

+        wevtutil.exe /?

+2. Show *all* events from the Application log as text (earliest events at the _top_)

+        wevtutil.exe query-events Application /format:text

+3. Show the most recent 10 events in the Application log (earliest events at the _bottom_)

+        wevtutil.exe query-events Application /format:text /reversedirection:true /count:10

+4. List all logs on the machine

+        wevtutil.exe enum-logs

+5. Show the most recent 10 events in the DSC operational log (earliest events at _bottom_)

+        wevtutil.exe query-events Microsoft-Windows-DSC/Operational /format:text /reversedirection:true /count:10

 ### Resource ordering

 If you wish to use Powershell remoting,